Which are the best wineries to visit in Tuscany?

-Sightseeing and wine drinking in Tuscany – is there a more perfect combination in life?
+Sightseeing and wine drinking in Tuscan Wine Country – is there a more perfect combination in life?
 Even Bacchus, the god of wine, would envy a road trip through Tuscany’s wine heartlands, marveling at the most spectacular scenery on earth.
 To taste, drink, and dine exceedingly well, this magical land has no peers.
 For who could resist the rolling hills, the cypresses, the vine-clad slopes, the dreamy sunsets?

-The Etruscans understood this only too well – they cultivated Chianti’s signature variety, Sangiovese, in the 8th century BC.
-Many centuries later, Tuscany brims with both traditional wine styles such as Chianti and Brunello, and a growing number of so-called Super Tuscans – the collectors’ favorite.
+The Etruscans understood this too well – they cultivated Chianti’s signature variety, Sangiovese, in the 8th century BC.
+Many centuries later, Tuscany brims with traditional wine styles such as Chianti and Brunello and a growing number of so-called Super Tuscans – the collectors’ favorite.
 There is a lifetime’s worth of excitement here to tempt even the most jaded oenophile, but one lifetime in Tuscany is scarcely enough.

 Website: www.antinori.it

 Without wishing to indulge in hyperbole, this ancient estate is an oenophiles’ dream come true.
-A handsome, abbey-cum-hotel and winery sits in a silent landscape high in the Chianti hills – a place where time has been suspended.
-Offering soaring views across the Arno valley, superlative wines, gastronomy, and hospitality, it’s not difficult to see why aficionados return every year.
+A handsome abbey-cum-hotel and winery sits in a silent landscape high in the Chianti hills – a place where time has been suspended.
+Offering soaring views across the Arno Valley, superlative wines, gastronomy, and hospitality, it’s not difficult to see why aficionados return every year.
 It is run by the sixth generation of the Stucchi Prinetti family, who purchased the estate and vineyards in 1846.
 Practicing organic viticulture and sustainable practices, their range of Chianti Classicos are among the best in the region.
-The whole package is simply wonderful – a destination to enjoy the finer things in life and shut out the modern world.
+The whole package is simply superb – a destination to enjoy the finer things in life and shut out the modern world.
 Relaxation isn’t a possibility at Badia a Coltibuono; it’s a certainty.

 Website: www.coltibuono.com